guinetn/basecamp/assets/books/security/ssh.md

 # SSH - SECURE SHELL

+Secure shell protocol (SSH) is the most common method for controlling remote machines over the command line in the Linux world.

 Protect data transferred through remote connections
 A cryptographic network protocol for operating network services securely over an unsecured network.
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.

+Use SSH to control almost any Linux machine (running as a virtual machine or as a physical device on your network).
+A common use case is the headless configuration of embedded devices, including the Raspberry Pi.
+SSH can also be used to tunnel other network services.
+Because SSH traffic is encrypted, you can use SSH as a transport layer for any protocol that does not provide encryption by default.

+Client-server architecture:
+an SSH client establishes a connection to an SSH server usually running as a system daemon often called SSHD.

-Windows 10 uses OpenSSH as its default SSH client and SSH server
+Windows 10 uses OpenSSH as its default SSH client and SSH server Windows documentation for SSH, which covers controlling Windows machines using OpenSSH: https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview

 ssh nom_utilisateur@ip_ou_nom_machine -p numero_de_port
 ssh -i /path/my-key-pair.pem my-instance-user-name@my-instance-public-dns-name